Chuck & Don’s Skijoring Loppet Day One

 Registration and transaction fees are nonrefundable, including in the event of cancellation.
 Registration is not transferable to another person or another event for any reason, including injury.
 Competing under another person’s name will result in disqualification.

 Skijoring teams will line up side-by-side and will start in waves with the front line reserved for those teams competing for the National Skijoring Championship and World Cup Race.
 10K teams will start at 2:00 p.m.
 Medium and short course teams will start after.
-All teams will finish at the Loppet Village in the Calhoun Commons area of Uptown.
+All races will start and finish at the Trailhead in Wirth Park.

 Participants are responsible for reading, understanding and complying with published race rules prior to the event.
 Any changes or adjustments to these rules will be communicated prior to the race.
 Safety is of utmost concern for all and rules will be altered to ensure safety.
 No pulks, sleds or other carriers are permitted.
 Sit Skiers are permitted.

 Teams will be seeded based on prior Skijoring Loppet results.
-Request for seeding by Skijorers with no prior race history must be sent to email@example.com by Jan 20, 2017 to be considered for this event.
-Request must include links to publically available skijoring race result.
+Request for seeding by Skijorers with no prior race history must be sent to email@example.com by Jan 18, 2019 to be considered for this event.
+Request must include links to publicly available skijoring race result.

 All dog handlers must stand on the left side of the team they are assisting and must remain in place until all teams have passed.
 Do not attempt to move out of the way.